Try the Most Accurate AI Detector on the Market

 Attempting to Bypass AI Detectors

 By substituting characters with homoglyphs, AI-generated used to be able to evade detection systems designed to identify machine-written content.
 This is no longer possible with accurate AI detectors.
-Simple AI humanizers used to use this strategy.
+Simple AI humanizers used to use this strategy, but now AI humanizers use more advanced methods, even if they are not built to bypass detectors.

 Example: This study showed replacing just 10% of characters in AI-generated text with homoglyphs led to a significant drop in detection accuracy across lower-quality AI detectors. arXiv